 To create a sense of depth it is crucial to develop a spatial layout as early as possible in your mixing process.
 It is the spatial relations of the instruments to one another that create a sense of depth in your mix.
 And it is only through precise planning that we know what information we need to add to each sound in order to make a directional impression of it possible for the listener.

-All spatial parameters should ideally be equivalent.
+All spatial parameters of one particular sound should ideally communicate the same thing.
 This is because a definitive sense of distance and direction is only obtained when parameters such as loudness, spectrum and reverb transmit equivalent information to the listener.

 There are two basic approaches to spatial mixing: